 Oxford Vitality: manufacturer of health supplements in Oxfordshire.
 Local online-only business selling dietary supplements, vitamins and minerals to a range of people.
 Tel: 01869 388050.
 Based in Bicester.

 For fresh fruit, vegetables, meat and fish, visit the Wednesday Market in Gloucester Green, from about 8am to 4pm.
 There is also a farmer's market there on the first Thursday of the month.
 (For more farmers' markets in the rest of Oxfordshire, visit www.tvfm.org.uk.)

 Other farmers' markets around town include:

-Wolvercote, now well established at Wolvercote Primary School every Sunday from 10am-1pm.
-Each week 16 or more stalls offer a wide range of mostly organic, local produce, including fruit and veg; cheese (goat's and cow's); beef, lamb and pork; eggs and milk; home made bread, cakes, croissants.
-The market website, www.wolvercotefarmersmarket.co.uk, gives a full list of stall holders and the stalls expected for the next 2 weeks, or contact email@example.com.
+Wolvercote, now well established at The White Hart, Lower Wolvercote every Sunday from 10am-1pm.
+Each week a variety of stalls offer a wide range of mostly organic, local produce, including fruit and veg; cheese (goat's and cow's); beef, lamb and pork; eggs and milk; home made bread, cakes, croissants.
+The market website, www.wolvercotefarmersmarket.co.uk, gives a full list of stall holders and the stalls expected for the next 2 weeks, or contact [email protected].

 The East Oxford Farmers' Market (also organic) now takes place every Saturday 10am-1pm at the East Oxford Primary School, behind Tesco's on the Cowley Rd.
 The East Oxford website: www.eastoxfordmarket.org.uk contains details of who will be stall-holding when, to help you plan your shopping.
 Locally made and/or Fair Trade arts and crafts are on sale alongside the vegetables/cakes/bread/meat/eggs, and there is always a café offering hot and cold snacks/meals.
 See reviews on Daily Info here.